 The key, as we see it, is to provide solid recommendations about steps and processes young lawyers need to implement to start their law firm and be successful and efficient as soon as possible.
-In addition, we are provide a system that keeps costs as low as possible, so that services can be priced at an affordable, profitable level.
+In addition, we are striving to give participants a system that keeps costs as low as possible, so that they can price their services at an affordable, profitable level.
 By teaching young lawyers how to launch efficient, successful practices, we hope to help lower the overall costs of legal services, thereby also addressing the growing access to justice gap.